urged-st/pulsar-sim/README.md

 - Multiple observer modes
 - Educational information panels

+NOTE: These might not be added as I have school to deal with too, but if they are, I will update the site with a messsage notifying users about it.

 ## Educational Purpose

 This simulator is intended as an educational tool to help visualise: